Kureev/react-native-side-menu/README.md

 #### ScrollView does not scroll to top on status bar press

 This is related to the iOS way of handling `scrollsToTop`.
-When there are multiple ScrollViews with that property enabled in the same in the same `<View>` - it will stop working.
-Simply set `scrollsToTop={false}` on your `Menu` component.
+When there are multiple ScrollViews with that property enabled in the same `<View>` - it will stop working.
+Simply set `scrollsToTop={false}` on your ScrollView inside `Menu` component to get the other one (in your Content component) working.

 ### Questions?
 Feel free to contact me in [twitter](https://twitter.com/kureevalexey) or [create an issue](https://github.com/Kureev/react-native-side-menu/issues/new)